-The policy applies equally to feedback on both formative (not credit-bearing) and summative (credit-bearing) coursework, and so does not differentiate between whether or not coursework contributes to the overall grade.
+The policy applies equally to feedback on both formative (not credit-bearing) and summative (credit-bearing) coursework.

-Coursework is defined as work carried out by students which either constitutes, or contributes towards, their overall grade/credit for a course (summative) or is provided and marked for learning purposes, but does not contribute to the overall grade/credit (formative).
-Coursework is assessed separately from written examinations.
-Coursework includes undergraduate and postgraduate taught dissertations and projects and also includes Final Online Assessments.
+Coursework is defined 'as work carried out by students which constitutes, or contributes towards, their overall grade for a course, but which is assessed separately from written examinations.
+This includes undergraduate and postgraduate taught dissertations and projects as well as time-limited coursework'.